Vyacheslav Tyurin: Irina Nelson

 In January 2007, Vyacheslav Tyurintook over a music studio in Dubai VipStudioDubai, where he was invited by the Department of Culture of the United Arab Emirates to produce music and create soundtracks.
 Simultaneously, he produced the German pop group Systems in Blue (ex.
 Blue System).

 After the end of the contract in Dubai, Vyacheslav Tyurin started promoting Irene Nelson as a solo singer on the international music market, and the Reflex group continued performing without her.
 To record new material, he chose the Air studio in London, owned by The Beatles producer George Martin.
 Vyacheslav was assisted in his creation by sound engineer Steve Orchard, who collaborated with U2, Paul McCartney, George Michael, Coldplay, Peter Gabriel, Dido and other musicians.

 In 2009 Vyacheslav Tyurin moved to America, to Los Angeles, and created his record label NTMG in the United States.
 He worked together with the American producer and composer Gary Miller, with the companies Universal Music Group and Bungalow Music.

-In 2010 English single of Irene Nelson, "Sunrise", found success on the dance chart reaching # 35 in Billboard's Hot Dance Club Play.
+In January 2010 English single of Irene Nelson, "Sunrise", debuted on Billboard's Hot Dance Club Play at number 45, and moved up to 37 by April 3, 2010.

 In 2011, Vyacheslav tried his hand at creating soundtracks.
 In the studio he founded in Malibu (California) together with a companion (Gary Miller), he wrote the music for Vera Storozheva's — film My Boyfriend is an Angel, which was released in Russian in December of the same year.

 Having signed a distribution agreement with Universal and a contract with the PR company LCO, after the worldwide release of Irina Nelson's debut album Sun Generation, he returned to Moscow.

 Irina Nelson and REFLEX group

 In 2012, he reunited the former line-up of the REFLEX group, returning Nelson to the collective as the main soloist, without interrupting her solo career.
-At the moment, there are two projects under Vyacheslav`s leadership.
+At the moment, there are two projects under Vyacheslav's leadership.

 In the summer of 2013, together with Victoria Dementieva, he wrote the official anthem of the World Athletics Championships.

 Vyacheslav Tyurin continues to collaborate with Gary Miller and Button Entertainment on the production of filmsoundtracks.
 During this time, soundtracks were released: for the full-length film My Boyfriend is an Angel, the cartoon Ot Vinta, for the television series Divorce (directed by Denis Evstigneev, Channel One) and Sherlock Holmes (dir.
 Andrey Kavun, Russia-1 TV channel).